AnonymousPlanet/thgtoa/guide.md

 This time, I will recommend Brave browser instead of Tor Browser.
 The reasons are:

--   You will encounter far less issues later with account creations (captchas, ...).
+-   You will encounter far less issues later with account creations (captchas ...).

 -   You will enjoy ad-blocking where none is available in Tor Browser.